christianmkg/mkgmarketingweb/_posts/2013-05-20-content-marketing-bible-creating-a-content-marketing-strategy.md

 </ul>
 Let's walk through each one of these data sources and then show you how to assemble the data.
 <h3>Google Keyword Research Tool</h3>
-Google Keyword Tool aggregates keyword performance data for each and every search performed on the Google search engine and presents it in a monthly snapshot.Â This tool hosts historic and current keyword data that can be used by marketers to use for research purposes.
+Google Keyword Tool aggregates keyword performance data for each and every search performed on the Google search engine and presents it in a monthly snapshot.
+This tool hosts historic and current keyword data that can be used by marketers to use for research purposes.

 Follow the steps below to use this tool for keyword research:

 <strong>Step #1: Direct Browser to Google Keyword Tool</strong>

-<strong></strong><span style="line-height: 1.5em;">Point your browser to the following URLÂ <a href="https://adwords.google.com/o/KeywordToo" target="_blank">https://adwords.google.com/o/KeywordTool</a>Â </span>
+<strong></strong><span style="line-height: 1.5em;">Point your browser to the following URL <a href="https://adwords.google.com/o/KeywordToo" target="_blank">https://adwords.google.com/o/KeywordTool</a> </span>

 <strong>Step #2: Authenticate</strong>